What Are Wrinkles?

 - Eating a healthful, balanced diet.
 Eating plenty of fruit and vegetables can prevent skin damage, whereas sugar and refined carbs can speed up skin aging.

 - Wash your face twice a day.
 Use a gentle cleanser.
 Rubbing the skin can irritate and speed up skin aging.

 - Wash your face after heavy sweating.
 Sweat can irritate the skin, causing damage over time.
 This is especially true when wearing a hat or helmet.

 People can use various treatments to reduce wrinkles and fine lines.
-Lifestyle changes, such as moisturizing, wearing sun protection, eating a healthy diet, avoiding smoking, and drinking less alcohol, would help prevent and delay the appearance of wrinkles and fine lines.
+Lifestyle changes, such as using daily serum, wearing broad spectrum sun protection, eating a healthy diet, avoiding smoking, and drinking less alcohol, would help prevent and delay the appearance of wrinkles and fine lines.